 Mike spent nearly a decade working in Congress as either a legislative director or chief of staff for congressional leaders who served on key committees.
-These include Congressman Bill Shuster, currently the Chairman of the House Transportation and Infrastructure Committee; former Congressman Bud Shuster, a previous Chairman of the House Transportation & Infrastructure Committee; and former Congressman Mac Collins (R-GA), who served on the House Ways & Means Committee.
+These include Congressman Bill Shuster, the immediate past Chairman of the Transportation & Infrastructure Committee; former Congressman Bud Shuster, a previous Chairman of the House Transportation & Infrastructure Committee; and former Congressman Mac Collins (R-GA), who served on the House Ways & Means Committee.

 Working with all levels of Capitol Hill, Mike has extensive experience navigating House and Senate leadership, including the Speaker, the Majority Leaders, as well as both Majority and Minority Whips.
 His committee focus has been on: